sporkupine/GetFriended/README.md

   - pull current user.name and display it in any new posts (user must be logged in first)
 - change user icon to reflect current user?
   - default image path can be the same, look for new image path in user object
+- create a loading spinner (at least for the auth page)